Escape over a saddle by coloured noise: theory and numerics: Conclusion

 \section{Conclusion}

-In this paper, we introduced the Method of Division to address transition problems in stochastic dynamical systems over an unbounded time-scale and demonstrated its effectiveness through two examples: an inverted double well and a ship capsize problem.
-The proposed method accommodates both filtered and degenerate noise, making it more adaptable to real-world scenarios.
-It also enables an infinite time scale by focusing computational effort on the nonlinear transition phase.
+In this paper, we introduced the Method of Division to address transition problems in stochastic dynamical systems over an unbounded time-scale and demonstrated its effectiveness through two examples:~an inverted double well and a ship capsize problem.
+The proposed method accommodates both degenerate and filtered noise, making it more adaptable to real-world scenarios.
+It also enables an infinite time scale by focusing computational effort on the nonlinear transitional phase.
 We illustrated the method with a transition from a stable sink to a saddle with a one-dimensional unstable manifold and discussed its broader applicability.
-This approach can be generalized to other disciplines with different stability structures, as transition problems arise across a wide range of fields. \\
+This approach can be generalised to other disciplines with different stability structures, as transition problems arise across a wide range of fields. \\